UCSCLibrary/BulkMetadataEditor/README.md

 background.php.path = "/usr/bin/php-cli"
 ```

-If the background process doesn’t work, you may have to try to set the parameter
-`jobs.dispatcher.longRunning` to "Omeka_Job_Dispatcher_Adapter_Synchronous".

 In order to get messages about the process, you may have to set the logger:

 ```